knative/operator/docs/configuration.md

 ### spec.registry.override

-The optional `override` field is a mapping of deployment container names to docker image names.
+The optional `override` field is a mapping of container names to docker image names.

-If the container names are not unique across all of your deployments, you can prefix the container name with the deployment name and a slash, e.g. `deployment/container`.
+If the container name is not unique across all of the deployments, damemonsets and jobs, you can prefix the container name with the "parent's" name and a slash, e.g. `deployment/container`.

 Because some container specs map environment variables to image names, those are permitted as keys in the `override` map as well.